-The social security fund's sub-sector includes all public sector institutional units mainly engaged in administrating social insurance systems.
-Therefore, it consists of the Croatian Health Insurance Fund, the Croatian Institute for Pension Insurance and the Croatian Employment Service.
+The social security funds sub-sector includes all public sector institutional units mainly engaged in administrating social insurance systems.
+Therefore, it consists of the Croatian Health Insurance Fund, the Croatian Pension Insurance Institute and the Croatian Employment Service.

-The government deficit (surplus) means the net borrowing/net lending (EDP B.9) of the general government sector (S.13) defined as a difference between a total revenue and a total expenditure.
+The government deficit (surplus) means the net borrowing / net lending (EDP B.9) of the general government sector (S.13), defined in ESA 2010 as the difference between the total revenue and the total expenditure.

-According to the ESA 2010 methodology, no further adjustments are made in the treatment of the interest calculation of flows relating to swaps and forward rate agreements, which means that EDP B.9 is now aligned with B.9 according to the ESA 2010.
+According to the new ESA 2010 methodology, no further adjustments are made in the treatment of the interest calculation of flows relating to swaps and forward rate agreements, which means that EDP B.9 is now aligned with B.9 according to the ESA 2010.

-The general government debt is defined as gross debt nominal value at the year end.
+The general government debt is defined as gross debt nominal value at the year-end.
 The debt refers to the units classified in the general government sector (S.13) according to the sector classification and consists of the following financial instruments: currency and deposits (AF.2), debt securities (AF.3) and loans (AF.4), as defined in the ESA 2010.